ScialdoneLab/MitoHEAR/README.md

 In the same location of the sorted bam file, also the corresponding index bam file (.bai) should be present

-An example of input could be:
+An example of input could be (using the development version from GitHub):
 ```
 load(system.file("extdata", "after_qc.Rda", package = "MitoHEAR"))
 cell_names <- as.vector(after_qc$new_name)